upb-code-labs/docs/database/diagram.md

 - The `test blocks` are used to test the code written by the students.

 - The `colors` table is used to easily modify the color scheme of the system.
-Each class should have a randomly chosen color from the `colors` table associated with it.
+Each course should have a randomly chosen color from the `colors` table associated with it.

 - The `languages` table stores the programming languages that can be used to write the code for the test blocks.
 The only supported language will be Java for now, but **the system needs to be able to support multiple languages in the future**.

-- The `base_archive` field in the `languages` table is a zip file containing the base code that will be used by the teachers to write the tests and by the students to write their code.
-This archive will be defined by the programmers.
+    - The `template_archive_id` column is used to store the UUID used as the name of the archive in the file system.

+- The `blocks_index` allows us to easily get an index for new blocks added to a laboratory.
+Also, having a separate table for the index allows us to easily change the order of the blocks without worrying about the type of the block.

+- The `rubric_id` field in the `grades` table allows teachers to grade students using different rubrics for the same laboratory (Ex: The teacher first grades the students using a rubric A but then decides to change the rubric to B and grade the students again).